Anastasia-Labs/payment-subscription-offchain/docs/subscription-maestro-api.typ

   - Extending or terminating subscriptions
   - Automated recurring payments
   - Secure withdrawal of funds for both merchants and subscribers
-  - Seamless integration with popular wallet applications
+  - Seamless integration with popular wallet applications and RESTful API endpoints

 #pagebreak()
 #v(50pt)